-VLAN (Virtual Local Area Network) is an important factor in the efficiency of an organization.
-It is one of the technologies that contribute to improving network performance and allows the division of large broadcast domains into smaller domains.
+VLAN (Virtual Local Area Network) is an essential factor in the efficiency of an organization.
+It is one of the technologies that contribute to improving network performance and allows the dividing of large broadcast domains into smaller domains.

 In network topology, routers block broadcast traffic on an interface.
 However, routers usually have a limited number of LAN interfaces.
-The main function of a router is not to provide access to terminals to the network, but to transfer information between networks.
+The primary function of a router is not to provide access to terminals to the network but to transfer information between networks.

 The function to provide access to a LAN is usually reserved for access layer switches.
 Similar to Layer 3 devices, a virtual local area network can be created in the Layer 2 switch to reduce the size of broadcast areas.

 In general, VLANs are included in network design to facilitate a network to support the objectives of an organization.
 Although VLANs are primarily used in switched local area networks, modern virtual LAN applications allow them to propagate MAN and WAN networks.

 It provides segmentation and enterprise flexibility in a switched network environment.
 It provides a way to group devices within a LAN.
 Devices in a group communicate as if they were connected to the same cable.
 VLANs are based on logical connections rather than physical connections.

 VLANs allow an administrator to segment networks into segments based on factors such as function, project team, or application, regardless of the user’s or device’s physical location.
 Devices within a virtual LAN operate as if they were on their independent network, even if they share the same infrastructure with others.

 Any switch port can belong to a VLAN and unicast, and multicast packets are transmitted, and only packets are sent to the corresponding group.
 Each Virtual LAN is considered a separate logical network, and packages for non-VLAN stations must be shipped over a device that supports routing.